 "You've been acting oddly for a while now," Merlin continues, "ever since you saw me with Gwaine."

-It's a wonder Arthur doesn't die on the spot, what with the way his heart is trying to escape from his chest.
+It's a wonder Arthur doesn't die on the spot, what with the way his heart is trying to escape his chest.
 He feels a cold sweat breaking out and his gut sinks.
 He'd thought they hadn't seen him but here it is, and Merlin's known all along.

 He feels a bit faint but suddenly he realizes that Merlin's still speaking, saying, "I thought you were angry, or maybe disgusted with me, but that's not it, is it?"